HIGH INTENSITY INTERVAL TRAINING (HIIT)

 HIIT & Nutrition

-Pre-Workout: Carbs + a little protein (e.g., banana + yogurt)
+• Pre-Workout: Carbs + light protein (e.g., banana + yogurt)

-Post-Workout: Protein-rich foods (protein shake, chicken, eggs)
+• Post-Workout: Protein-rich foods (protein shake, chicken, eggs)

-Hydration: Essential due to sweating – drink water/electrolytes
+• Hydration: Essential due to sweating—drink water/electrolytes

 HIIT with Technology

-• Use fitness apps to monitor calories burned
+• Fitness apps help track calories burned

 Final Thoughts